FIFA picks 2026 World Cup cities, predicts US `No 1 sport' - WHIZ News

 “You are leading the world in many areas,” Infantino said about North America, “the objective must be that you will be leading the world, as well, in the world’s No. 1 sport.”

-“I know it was giggles and laughs,” Canada Soccer Association President Victor Montagliani said.
+“I know it was giggles and laughs,” North and Central American and Caribbean Confederation President Victor Montagliani said.
 “He wasn’t joking.”

 Infantino defended FIFA’s financial demands on bidding cities and states, which included sales tax exemptions.
 He said World Cup revenue supports FIFA’s 211 members and 75% could not sustain operations without the money.